Gustav-Magnussen/CTFTeam5/Lab01/MainDocument.md

 ![bilde](https://user-images.githubusercontent.com/70077872/149670992-a3512899-d5be-4cc1-9b4a-79be78e1a922.png)

 Secondly, it was important to filter out the port the attacker used to scan with.
 This was done to filter the interesting time frame and filter out the `source.port` that was used for scanning.
-After filtering, port `55437` is mostly used:
+This filter is used because we want to highlight how many ports were tested in the scan, and because a scan is typically run from one port, this filter fits our purpose.
+After filtering, port `55437` (commonly used in nMap scans) is mostly used:

 ![bilde](https://user-images.githubusercontent.com/70077872/150955489-00505b57-87e4-4f6c-b993-5e33ed7539d0.png)

-Then, entering this timeframe into the Dashboard, and choosing the specified port, with filtering the unique destination ports (Unique count of destination.port) got the result of 100 ports:
+Then, entering this timeframe into the Dashboard, and choosing the specified port, with filtering the unique destination ports (`Unique count of destination.port`) got the result of 100 ports:

 ![bilde](https://user-images.githubusercontent.com/70077872/149670940-425cf730-fad2-467c-8bec-bbb71adcc62e.png)